rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 ### Current set of numeric algorithms

-[@P3179R8]</a>, "C++ Parallel Range Algorithms," is in the last stages of wording review as of the publication date. [@P3179R8] explicitly defers adding `ranges` versions of the numeric algorithms.
+<a href="https://isocpp.org/files/papers/P3179R8.html">P3179R8</a>, "C++ Parallel Range Algorithms," is in the last stages of wording review as of the publication date.
+P3179R8 explicitly defers adding `ranges` versions of the numeric algorithms.
 This proposal does that.
 As such, we focus on the numeric algorithms, that is, the 11 algorithms in [numeric.ops]{- .sref}.

 * `iota`